GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 * Testing & Trial: A common theme is that 40 days/years are a period where people are tested in solitude to see if they rely on God or worldly things.
 * Preparation: It's a time to prepare for a significant spiritual change, covenant, or new phase (like birth, as in 40 weeks of gestation, or a ruler's reign).
 * Completeness: It marks a complete cycle of testing, often preceding a breakthrough or divine intervention (e.g., after 40 days, the giant falls or the rain stops).

+&nbsp;

+# 00:20:45 Carol's denial of love

+Manousos Oviedo asks: Why did they come back?

+Carol pauses like the hive mind does while thinking, lies through her teeth that she doesn't know why they came back after 40 days.

+Carol made a massive message in the circle in front of her house to invite them back, she begged them to come back after 40 days of fasting without them in ABQ.
+Carol sent out fireworks, Native American smoke signals, and messages to the sky / broadcasting her romance.

+OPERA_A https://www.youtube.com/watch?v=vLtmmFjxSoc 119,287,003 views April 18, 2019 Carol went all around town in her police car, trying to forget Pirate Lady...

+* Carol's denial of Love on season end Christmas.
+Bible verse Ephesians 4:25

+* "Native American messages in circles, primarily through Talking Circles, emphasize equality, respect, healing, and interconnectedness, using the circle to symbolize wholeness, life cycles, and unity, allowing everyone a voice through focused listening"